 - Help others.

-- Embrace the self-discovery and learning opportunity that change can bring.
+- Embrace the self-discovery and learning opportunities that change can bring.

 - Keep things in perspective.